Silph League Arena

 - Three Battles: Opponents will battle three times to determine a winner.
-The winner may only be determined through the normal progress of the game in play, and in the case of disputes, the in-game Journal will be used.
+The winner may only be determined through the normal progress of the game in play, and in the case of disputes, the in-game Journal and/or video evidence will be used.
 Opponents may not collude to report outcomes not achieved in battle.

 - Ties: If a battle ends in a draw (i.e. both journal entries show a tie, or both show a loss), a new battle must occur until a battle is won.
 Battles that time-out via the Pokémon GOTM timer do not constitute a draw, and the winner therein is determined by the Journal entries of the competitors.

 - Disputes: If opponents do not agree on a match outcome, journal entries and any available video evidence will be reviewed by a staff member to determine the match outcome.